openneuropet/petdeface/README.md

   --docker, -d          Run in docker container --n_procs N_PROCS     Number of processors to use when running the workflow --skip_bids_validator
-  --version, -v         show program's version number and exit --placement PLACEMENT, -p PLACEMENT
+  --version, -v         show programs version number and exit --placement PLACEMENT, -p PLACEMENT
                         Where to place the defaced images.
 Options are 'adjacent': next to the input_dir (default) in a folder appended with _defaced